yellowpanda/challenges/challenge2/README.md

 * [Dockerfile](src/producer/Dockerfile) for producer.
 * [Dockerfile](src/consumer/Dockerfile) for consumer.

-Update [docker-compose.yaml](docker-compose.yaml) with reference to the two containers.
+Update [docker-compose.yaml](docker-compose.yaml) with reference to the two containers (and change the 'KAFKA_ADVERTISED_LISTENERS' setting).
 Here the producer:

 ```dockerfile
 producer: